Finding Joy in the Simple Moments

 Many of us live with the idea that “I just need to get through this one thing and then I can relax”.
 Our culture encourages this belief system by valuing drive, hyper-stimulation, achievement and ambition over receptivity and ease.

-In our practice we fully arrive here and now so as to not miss our lives.
+In our practice, we fully arrive here and now so as not to miss our lives.

 “The present moment is filled with joy and happiness.
 If you are attentive, you will see it.”

-When we wake up and find more presence we experience more joy in the simple moments.
-When we stay awake to how things are now we develop the ability to see the synchronicity and opportunity that exists around us.
+When we wake up and find more presence, we experience more joy in the simple moments.
+When we stay awake to how things are now, we develop the ability to see the synchronicity and opportunity that exists around us.

 It is through this recognition of our inherent wakefulness that we can experience immense joy through the fullness of every moment.

-Mindful Yin Yoga Training Onlline
+Mindful Yin Yoga Foundations Online Training

 Share This Post: